 The Victorian Government is introducing major changes to the commercial passenger vehicle industry.
-These will see taxi, hire car and ride share services operate under an aligned set of rules and create a level playing field for industry participants.
+These will see the taxi and hire car industry, including ride share services, operate under an aligned set of rules and create a level playing field for industry participants.

 Here are the answers to some common questions: